sergeirocks100/GearStation_Next/.github/CONTRIBUTING.md

 If you are porting features/tools from other codebases, you must give them credit where it's due.
 Typically, crediting them in your pull request and the changelog is the recommended way of doing it.
 Take note of what license they use though, porting stuff from AGPLv3 and GPLv3 codebases are allowed.

 Regarding sprites & sounds, you must credit the artist and possibly the codebase.
-All /tg/station assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
+All GearStation assets including icons and sound are under a [Creative Commons BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

+Because GearStation is a codebase that believes in software freedom. assets or code that are under non-free licenses (such as the [Creative Commons BY-NC-SA 3.0 license](https://creativecommons.org/licenses/by-nc-sa/3.0/) that Goonstation and Burgerstation use) are banned from use on Gearstation.

+The GNU website has a helpful list of free and non-free licenses [here](https://www.gnu.org/licenses/license-list.en.html).

 ## Banned content
 Do not add any of the following in a Pull Request or risk getting the PR closed:
-* National Socialist Party of Germany content, National Socialist Party of Germany related content, or National Socialist Party of Germany references
+* Code where one line of code is split across mutiple lines (except for multiple, separate strings and comments; in those cases, existing longer lines must not be split up)
 * Code adding, removing, or updating the availability of alien races/species/human mutants without prior approval.
 Pull requests attempting to add or remove features from said races/species/mutants require prior approval as well.
+* Any assets or code that are under non-free licenses.
+* Anything that relies on Extools, Auxtools, or any other BYOND version dependent external DLLs to function.
+* Anything that contains in-game references to real world news events, popular culture, or internet memes.
+* Anything that's meant to generate or spread real world bigotry or prejuidice.
 * Code which violates GitHub's [terms of service](https://github.com/site/terms).

 Just because something isn't on this list doesn't mean that it's acceptable.
 Use common sense above all else.